European manufacturers at odds about how to bridge gap on UAV expertise

 There is a consensus emerging in France that Europe needs to build its own unmanned aircraft wherewithal to catch up with the U.S. and Israel.
 But companies remain divided over the path to achieving that goal.
 Europe is about 15-20 years behind its rivals in UAV efforts in part due to much lower spending levels; the U.S. spends about five times more than Europe on unmanned aircraft, argue EADS officials.
 Europe needs to work cooperatively to bridge that gap, says Bernhard Gerwert, chief ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dassault, EADS Agree Europe Needs New UAV, But Disagree on Strategy".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dassault, EADS Agree Europe Needs New UAV, But Disagree on Strategy".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.